anitacheung83/System-Design-Interview/Consistent Hashing.md

 |  91 % 4 = 3  | 91 % 3 = 1 |

 Notice how many keys now map to different servers when just one server is removed.
-This means massive data reallocation, which is expensive and slow.
+This leads to massive data reallocation, which is both expensive and slow.

+In real world scenarios, servers are frequently added or removed, and traditional hashing leads to excessive data movement whenever this happens.

 To reduce unneccessary reallocation, we need a better approach.

 Enter **Consistent Hashing**!

-In real world scenarios, adding servers to increase capacity and removing servers due to failures happens all the time.
-Traditional hashing causes a high amount of movement when this happens.

 **Consistent Hashing** resolves this by using a **hash ring**:

-1. Imagine all hash valus arranged in a circle.
+1. Imagine all hash values arranged in a circle.
 2. Each server is placed somewhere on that circle.
 3. To find where a key belongs, you go clockwise until you reach the next server.

-This design brings **stability**: adding or removing a server only affects a small portion of the keys, instead of all of them.
+This design brings **stability**: adding or removing a server only affects a small portion of the keys, instead of most of them.

-But there's another issue: What if servers cluster in the same part of the ring?
+But there's another issue: _What if servers cluster in the same part of the ring?_
 That can create hotspots where one server holds too many keys.

 Thats why we introduce **Virtual Nodes**,

 Each physical server is mapped to multiple points on the ring.
 This spreads load more evenly and avoids hotspots.

-There's much more depth behind these concepts, so if you're interested, please check out _System Design Interview: Consistent Hashing_.
+There's much more depth behind these concepts, so if you're interested, please check out _System Design Interview: Chapter 5: Consistent Hashing_.

 ## Design Consistent Hashing with JavaScript